Input-tailored system-theoretic model order reduction for quadratic-bilinear systems: Numerical results

-The parameters used in the model reduction for \textit{AssM} and \textit{MultM} are summarized in Table \ref{tab:redpar-burger}.
-Proceeding from the \textit{FOM} with $N=4000$, this leads to reduced models of dimension $n=16$, which is also the dimension we choose for the reduced model of \textit{POD}.
-The respective results concerning output behavior and absolute error over time are illustrated in Fig.~\ref{fig:inputaware-burgdyn-oscil}.
-As can be observed, all methods (\textit{AssM}, \textit{MultM} and \textit{POD}) perform comparably well, showing a similar error behavior with moderate numerical oscillations near steep gradients of the solution output in both cases.
-Notably, also the \textit{POD} trained with the solution trajectory itself does not lead to significantly better results, which indicates that this benchmark example is rather hard to reduce for any kind of model reduction method.
+Proceeding from the FOM with $N=4000$ and linear input-dependency, reduced models of dimension $n=16$ are investigated as example, see Table~\ref{tab:redpar-burger} for the parameters used in model reduction for \textit{AssM} (Algorithm~\ref{alg:mm-complete}) and \textit{MultM}.
+The respective results concerning output behavior and absolute reduction error over time are illustrated in Fig.~\ref{fig:inputaware-burgdyn-oscil}.
+As observed, all methods (\textit{AssM}, \textit{MultM} and \textit{POD}) perform comparably well, showing a similar error behavior with moderate numerical oscillations near steep gradients of the solution output in both input-scenario cases (for linear and nonlinear signal generator).
+This also applies to \textit{MpMo} which we omit here, as it does not provide any additional insight.
+Notably, \textit{POD} trained with the solution trajectory itself does not lead to significantly better results, which indicates that this benchmark example is rather hard to reduce for any kind of model reduction method.

-Our main motivation to introduce input-weighted multi-moment matching, i.e., the extension of Section~\ref{subsec:input-weighted}, is the incorporation of non-standard input-dependencies.
-The latter is showcased in the next subsection.
-But we want to mention that incorporation of an input-weight influences the reduction method itself.
-To illustrate this, a preliminary comparison of the input-weighted multi-moment matching, which we refer to as \textit{MultM-iw}, and the unweighted \textit{MultM} is done.
-We construct reduced models with \textit{MultM-iw} using the exemplary choice of input-weight